 It’s got octopus, so what more does anyone need to know?

-In fact, speaking of Denis Villeneuve, there’s a hint of the film Arrival in the depiction of the attempts to make first contact with a very alien species – octopus anatomy and psychology is so aliens to ours and there’s been some speculation that they come from a very different origin to us.
+In fact, speaking of Denis Villeneuve, there’s a hint of the film Arrival in the depiction of the attempts to make first contact with a very alien species – octopus anatomy and psychology is so alien to ours and there’s been some speculation that they come from a very different origin to us.
 They are incredibly talented at escaping from captivity and seeking revenge on their human keepers.

 Absolutely.
 I read a fascinating nonfiction book about octopus and cuttlefish intelligence, Other Minds.
 I can see why they might inspire speculative fiction.